Ali1858/mt5_lang-classification/README.md

 * We will be using the Cross-lingual Natural Language Inference (XNLI) dataset for fine-tuning.
 We are going to use sentence1 and sentence2 colomns as input and language as target.
 * XNLI dataset can be download [here](https://cims.nyu.edu/~sbowman/xnli/)
 * We are going to **use xnli.test.tsv dataset for cross-validation** and once we have selected our hyper-parameters we will **train our model on full xnli.test.tsv dataset and evaluated on xnli.dev.tsv.** We are not going to use xnli.dev.tsv dataset untill we have choosen all the hyper-parameter.
-* I have refered this [official](https://github.com/google-research/text-to-text-transfer-transformer/blob/main/notebooks/t5-trivia.ipynb) notebook from t5 for fine-tuning the model.
+* Reference; I have refered this [official](https://github.com/google-research/text-to-text-transfer-transformer/blob/main/notebooks/t5-trivia.ipynb) notebook from t5 for fine-tuning the model.

 ## Experimenting with different hyper parameter.